NVIDIA-AI-IOT/jetbot/CONTRIBUTING.md

 Now, when you build the documentation you should see the page that we've added in the "Reference" section with the title "Maintainers".

+### Updating the Changelog

+We follow the guidance of  [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) for best practices in maintaining a chronological human-readable CHANGELOG.md file.